BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 Though **Seed Tool** is an exemplar reference tool that is fully functional as a seed vault that can encourage responsible seed usage, it also provides some functional to make it easier for developers to create apps of their own that embody the Gordian Principles.
 You can choose to enable these functions by selecting "Show Developer Functions" in the Settings.

-There are currently two developer functions:
+There are currently three developer functions:

 * **Show Example Request for this Seed.** Displays a `ur:crypto-request` that will request this seed.
 Available from the Seed view page.
 * **Show Example Response for this Seed.** Displays a `ur:crypto-response` that answers a requests for this seed.
 Available from the "Encryped Data" area of the Seed view page.
+* **Show Examples for a Derivation.** Displays requests and responses for keys and derivations.
+Available from the "Derive Key" page.

 ## Using a Seed